48 Laws of Power

 - Never be the bearer of bad news

-- Never affect friendliness and intimacy with your master
+- Not ever affect friendliness and intimacy with your master

 - Never criticize those above you directly